Facebook Pixel

 Jack Riley, Boston | 1924 (Wrestling)

 A heavyweight wrestler and football star at Northwestern, Riley won a silver medal in 1932 at the Los Angeles Olympics.
 He played one season as a tackle for Boston before turning to professional wrestling.
-Riley went undefeated as a professional wrestler, winning 132 matches.
+As a professional wrestler, Riley went undefeated, winning 132 matches.
 He served in the US Marine Corps during World War II, rising to the rank of major.
-Having been an All-American in 1931, he was later named to the College Football Hall of Fame.
+The 1931 All-American was later inducted into the College Football Hall of Fame.

 Sam Francis, Chicago Bears | 1936 (Shot Put)

-After finishing fourth in the shot put in 1936, Sam Francis was the first overall selection in the 1937 NFL Draft.
-He would never play for the team who drafted him, the Philadelphia Eagles, instead spending four years in the league across three different teams: Chicago Bears, Pittsburgh Pirates, and Brooklyn Dodgers.
+After finishing fourth in the shot put at the 1936 Olympics, the Philadelphia Eagles selected Sam Francis with the No. 1 overall pick in the 1937 NFL Draft.
+However, Francis would never suit up for the Eagles because they traded his rights to the Chicago Bears.
+Across his four NFL seasons, he played for three different teams: the Bears, Pittsburgh Pirates, and Brooklyn Dodgers.

 Francis finished his career with 253 carries for 873 yards and 5 touchdowns.
 He served in the Army through World War II, Korea, and Vietnam, holding the rank of lieutenant colonel upon his retirement.
-Francis was also inducted into the College Football Hall of Fame.
+Francis was inducted into the College Football Hall of Fame and the Kansas Sports Hall of Fame.

 Glenn Morris, Detroit Lions | 1936 (Decathlon)

-A matter of months after being selected eighth overall in the 1948 NFL Draft, Clyde Scott won a silver medal in the 110-meter hurdles.
+Several months after being picked No. 8 overall in the 1948 NFL Draft, Clyde Scott won a silver medal in the 110-meter hurdles.
 He won two NFL championships during his four-year career, scoring 6 touchdowns and racking up 781 scrimmage yards.
-He was inducted into the College Football Hall of Fame and is one of just two players to have his number retired at the University of Arkansas.
+He was inducted into the College Football Hall of Fame, and he is one of just two players to have his number retired at the University of Arkansas.

 Milton Campbell, Cleveland Browns | 1952 & 1956 (Decathlon)

-After winning silver in the 1952 Olympics, Milton Campbell became the first African American to win the gold medal in the decathlon of the Summer Olympics.
+After winning silver in the 1952 Olympics, Milton Campbell became the first African American to win the gold medal in the decathlon at the Summer Olympics.
 Campbell was drafted in 1957 but released after just one year.
-His release came after he married a white woman, which went against the segregationist ideals above his athletic ability.
+His release came after he married a white woman, which went against the segregationist ideals of the time.
 He went on to play in the Canadian Football League between 1958 and 1964.

 Bo Roberson, San Diego Chargers | 1960 (Long Jump)